 - Insulate to help seal gaps between floorboards - install bulk underfloor insulation hard up against the floorboards to help reduce draughts coming in through the gaps.
 It will also reduce heat loss through the floor in general.

-- Seal skirting boards and cornices - use flexible silicon-based or latex sealants to seal the top and bottom, or remove them and foam the gap where the floor and wall or the ceiling and wall meet.
+- Seal skirting boards and cornices - use flexible silicon-based or latex sealants, or remove them and foam the gap where the floor and wall or the ceiling and wall meet.

 Appliances and lighting